-The Big Lottery is perhaps the best well know body for lottery funding (£300 – 500K) for various different types of projects including those aimed at individuals and families, communities and the environment.
+The Big Lottery is perhaps the best well know body for lottery funding of grants between £300 – 500K.
+They fund various types of projects, including those aimed at individuals and families, communities and the environment.
 There are so many areas supported by them that it is impossible to mention them all.
 Having a look through some of the projects that they have already funded might give you some inspiration.

 Depending on your location you may be able to access grants (10k – 75K) from Biffa for biodiversity and community based recreation projects.